Faceted Search For Ecommerce: Best Practices

 Facets consist of filters made of attributes, which are usually pre-defined, based on each business specifics, and arranged into groups.
 It uses product data to identify these attributes and create relevant filters, which users can select when adjusting their results.
 The filters themselves can be applied just to some part of the search results.

-Of course, facets can be used by all of your online store users, but it’s much more important for the ones who use search, as facets remove the need for blind browsing.
+Of course, facets can be used by all of your online store users, but it’s much more important for the ones who use search, as it removes the need for blind browsing.
 Nobody likes doing that, as well as performing tons of searches, trying to refine their queries.
 Your job here is to remove frustration – provide users with relevant and specific options when they need it.
-Baymard’s research found out that only 10% of eCommerce websites address this, so by doing this, you’ll gain a great competitive advantage as well.
+Baymard’s research found out that only 10% of eCommerce websites address this issue, so by using facets , you’ll gain a great competitive advantage as well.

-By implementing faceted search, you help your users find (and eventually buy) what they came for without asking them to go deep into your catalog structure, product descriptions, etc. It’s like putting the product right in their hands!
+By implementing facets, you help your users find (and eventually buy) what they came for without asking them to go deep into your catalog structure, product descriptions, etc. It’s like putting the product right in their hands!

 Faceted Search Vs. Filtering